IgniteUI/igniteui-docfx/en/components/tabbar.md

 The above code creates a BottomNavigation component with three tab items.
 All tab items are having the `RouterLink` directive applied which is used to specify the routing link used for the navigation.
 If any of these links becomes active, the corresponding tab item will have its `isSelected` property set because of the binding to the `RouterLinkActive` directive's `isActive` property.
 This way the selected tab item will always stay synchronized with the current browser's address.

-Here is the result of above sample code:
+The described approach above is used by the following sample to demonstrate routing using the BottomNavigation component:

 <div class="sample-container loading" style="height: 500px; width: 500px; border: 1px solid gray;">
     <iframe id="tabbar-sample-3-iframe" data-src='{environment:demosBaseUrl}/layouts/tabbar-sample-3' width="100%" height="100%" seamless="" frameBorder="0" class="lazyload"></iframe>